 - Skoy cloths — Because they are compostable and replace synthetic sponges and microfiber cloths.

 - EcoJarz — Because they are plastic-free and allow you to avoid disposable cup waste buy turning a regular glass jar into a travel mug.
 (Not just another reusable cup.)

 I’m not interesting in reviewing the latest organic shampoo or natural laundry soap if it comes in a plastic container.
 I’m also not interested in biodegradable single-use products.
 Please don’t send PR pitches for water in disposable corn-based bottles, bags made from biodegradable plastic, or throw-away utensils made from potato starch.
 While they may biodegrade, they still require materials and energy to produce.
 My goal is to help us move from a throw-away mentality to valuing products that are durable, reusable, and safe.

 If you feel that your product or idea is a good match for My Plastic-free Life, please feel free to contact me and let me know about it.
-I welcome samples (who doesn’t love free stuff?), but be aware that sending me your product does not guarantee a positive review.
+Be aware that sending me a sample of your product does not guarantee a positive review.
 My posts are nothing if not honest.
 If I choose to review your product, I will mention the pros and cons as I see them.
 If I feel that the product is not a fit for My Plastic-free Life, I will let you know and then give the product to charity.

 When shipping products to me, please try not to use any plastic packaging.
 This includes styrofoam peanuts, plastic wrap, plastic bubble wrap, plastic tape, Tyvek and other plastic envelopes, plastic bubble envelopes.
 There are plenty of plastic-free alternatives.
 My favorites are made from recycled paper.
 Here are just a few options, but there are plenty more.
 If you use a different sustainable packing material, I’d love to hear about it.